SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/README.md

 ### 2. Predicate and Argument Identification (and Evaluation)

-In order to carry out the SRL the sentences that has multiple predicates were duplicated, as many times as the amount of predicates included within the sentence.
-In each duplication the argument of the corresponding predicate was given, during the whole procedure of the experiment the extracted duplications were used as an input.
+In order to carry out the SRL task, the sentences that had multiple predicates were duplicated as many times as the amount of predicates they included.
+In each duplication, the specific arguments depending on that corresponding predicate were added.
+During the whole SRL experiment, the duplications were used as input (both for the rule-based identification and the machine learning classification).

   ### 2.1 Rule-based Predicates